FarronF/limerick-council-meetings/meetings/2016/10/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes of Meeting of Municipal District of Cappamore-Kilmallock - 15th September 2016.md

 the Scheme, subject to the inclusion of the housing estates Ceol na hAbhann, Caherconlish and

-Ros Fearna / The Meadows, Murroe.---
+Ros Fearna / The Meadows, Murroe.
+---
 3

 **3.**